 When Should You Call the Doctor?

 Mosquitoes are effective carriers of various diseases and should be kept away from infants.
 Your baby will need immediate medical attention if you notice any of the symptoms mentioned below:

-- Lesions, inflammations and red patches on your baby’s soft skin demands medical attention.
+- Lesions, inflammation and red patches on your baby’s skin

-- Wheezing and swollen throats are indicators of anaphylaxis which can turn into a life-threatening condition.
+- Wheezing and a swollen throat are indicators of anaphylaxis which can turn into a life-threatening condition

 - Heavy breathing and reactions in other parts of the body